How to Reply to Reviews in App Store and Google Play in 2020

 - In the early stages, reviews help you to understand users and attract them to your app.

 - When developing and growing, reviews influence conversion to-install-rates.

 - Even after winning the market, reviews are important for loyal users and sales.

-If there are not enough people in a team to work with the reviews, combine the above strategies and reply only to featured and negative reviews.
+If there are not enough people in a team to work with the reviews, combine the above strategies and reply only to featured and negative reviews in app stores.
 This will cover the most problematic areas in working with the users.

 These strategies are not only suitable for iOS and Android apps.
 AppFollow makes it possible to also work with Mac and Microsoft apps and games, and all the above-mentioned strategies can be applied to them.

-Do you want to improve working with your customers’ reviews?
+Do you want to improve working with your customers’ reviews and learn how to respond to any kind of review?
 Get in touch with us and we will help you to set up working with reviews, improve your ratings, increase conversion-to-installs, and more.